-• Do not operate the washer continuously for more than ten seconds, or when the washer fluid tank is empty.
+- Do not operate the washer continuously for more than ten seconds, or when the washer fluid tank is empty.
 This may cause overheating of the washer motor.
-Check the washer fluid level frequently, such as at fuel stops.

-• Do not operate the wipers when the windshield or rear window is dry.
+Check the washer fluid level frequently, such as at fuel stops. - Do not operate the wipers when the windshield or rear window is dry.
 This may scratch the glass, damage the wiper blades and cause the wiper motor to burn out.
-Before operating the wiper on a dry windshield or rear window, always use the windshield washer.

-• In freezing weather, be sure the wiper blades are not frozen to the windshield or rear window before operating the wipers.

-• Do not operate the wipers if the wiper blades are frozen to the windshield or rear window.
-If the wiper would be operated with the wiper blades frozen to the windshield or rear window, the wiper blades could be worn or damaged prematurely, resulting in streaking or incomplete wiping.
-Be sure to use the defroster or rear window defogger, if the wiper blades are frozen to the glass.
+Before operating the wiper on a dry windshield or rear window, always use the windshield washer. - In freezing weather, be sure that the wiper blades are not frozen to the windshield or rear window before switching on the wipers.
+Attempting to operate the wiper with the blades frozen to the window glass could cause not only the wiper blades to be damaged but also the wiper motor to burn out.
+If the wiper blade is frozen to the window glass, be sure to operate the defroster or rear window defogger before turning on the wiper. - If the wipers stop during operation because of ice or some other obstruction on the window, the wiper motor could burn out even if the wiper switch is turned off.
+If this occurs, promptly stop the vehicle in a safe place, turn the ignition switch to the "LOCK" position and clean the window glass to allow proper wiper operation. - Use clean water if windshield washer fluid is unavailable.
+In areas where water freezes in winter, use SUBARU Windshield Washer Fluid or the equivalent.
+(See "Windshield washer fluid" section in chapter 10.)

+Also, when driving the vehicle when there are freezing temperatures, use non-freezing type wiper blades.